 Jojoba oil isn’t the most expensive of oils available although it has wonderful benefits, but it is worth noting that in this case it makes a lovely light carrier for the essential oils, which is what ultimately you are paying for.
 The wellness oil has the most beautiful green blue tinge to it thanks to the chamomile, everything about it from the beautiful bottle to transporting quality of the scent make it a real treat to use.
 It is hard to find a bad word to say about the wellness oil, a single drop is enough to take me from on edge to breathing deeply, I can actually feel my muscles relax as I inhale the blend.

-I also tested the Total rejuvenation night oil, a rich antioxidant blend of essential oils in a pomegranate oil base.
+I also tested the Absolute Anti ageing night oil, a rich antioxidant blend of essential oils in a pomegranate oil base.
 Pomegranate is a wonderful oil for skin, with vitamins A, D, E and K. This oil again smells incredible, the essential oil blend is very unique, it has a medium consistency but is very easily absorbed by my skin.
 Uma recommend using 3-4 drops on a nightly basis, I found that for my thirsty skin four was the optimum amount although sometimes I used a little bit more.
 This blend is designed to regenerate the skin overnight so not something I would use in the day.
 I have tested this alone and alongside other products such as serums and night creams in my routine, being a blogger it is particularly hard to stick to a minimalist approach but Uma delivers results by itself, so if you are a minimalist who enjoys quality this is for you.

 I use this as a final step before bed, so on the evenings when I would use some serum and cream I would apply those after cleansing and then several hours later when I was going to bed I would apply the oil.
 Like any face oil this benefits from being applied to a dampened skin, after much experimentation I found that simple rose water was actually best for this, given the active nature of the oil overloading the skin with extra ingredients didn’t feel necessary.
 I use the push press method to apply, simply take the oil and spread evenly within the palms and then push the oil in to the skin.